nvim-telescope/telescope-frecency.nvim/README.md

 ## Frecency: sorting by "frequency" and "recency"

 Frecency is a score given to each unique file loaded into a Neovim buffer.
 On each load a timestamp is recorded to a database.
-The score is calculated using the age of each of up to 10 timestamps and the total amount of times the file has been loaded:
+The score is calculated using the age of the 10 most recent timestamps and the total amount of times the file has been loaded:

 ### Recency values (per timestamp)